The Need for Soft Skills

-Soft skills improve all young people’s abilities to make positive life choices, and to develop healthy relationships.
+Soft skills improve all young people’s abilities to make positive life choices and develop healthy relationships.

 Research undertaken of our programmes’ impact (see chart) showed that as young people understand more about the value of soft skills and how to develop them, they also experience an increased sense of preparedness for work and optimism about life.
-Optimism has a significant impact on wellbeing and mental health (US National Library of Medicine, 2010).
+Optimism significantly impacts wellbeing and mental health (US National Library of Medicine, 2010).

 Naz Deen, Careers Advisor, Haringey 6th Form Centre